 The Promis 10 slingram type EM profiler can also be adapted to image long linear or surface (such as for dams).

 Landslide is one of the major natural hazard in the world.
 Whether ancient and reactivated or recently triggered, the knowledge of the slip surface depth and geometry allow to estimate the landslide volume to analyze the risk for population and buildings.
-The Syscal and Syscal Switch range are well adapted to such applications (Syscal Junior / Syscal Junior Switch / Syscal R1 / Syscal R1 Switch / Syscal R2 / Syscal Pro / Syscal Pro Switch).
+The Syscal and Syscal Switch range or Fullwaver are well adapted to such applications (Syscal Junior / Syscal Junior Switch / Syscal R1 / Syscal R1 Switch / Syscal R2 / Syscal Pro / Syscal Pro Switch).

 In the following example, Travelletti and Malet (2012) have grid the Super-Sauze landslide with Electrical Resistviity Tomography (ERT).
 They have been able to correlate dynamic penetration tests results with resistivity to dissociate different geotechnical layers and therefore to reconstruct the 3D geometry of the Super-Sauze landslide (depth of C1 and C2 geotechnical layers at each point of the landslide).
 This allowed to use a realistic geometry of the landslide in hydromechanical models and estimate more accurately the volume of the landslide for risk analysis.